Le Jongleur de Notre Dame (short story)

 Le Jongleur de Notre Dame is a religious miracle story by the French author Anatole France, first printed in a newspaper in 1890, and published in a short story collection in 1892.
 It is based on a medieval poem, Our Lady's Tumbler, similar to the later Christmas carol The Little Drummer Boy.

 Plot

 The title character is a monk who was formerly a carnival performer.
 The other monks all have made beautiful works in honor of the Virgin Mary: hymns, icons, stained glass windows, and so on.
 But he has no such craft.
-So one night he goes into the chapel and performs his best juggling tricks before the statue of the Virgin.
+So one night he goes into the chapel and performs his best juggling tricks before the statue of the Virgin and collapses from exhaustion.
 The other monks see this and would punish him for blasphemy, but the statue comes to life and blesses the juggler for his gift.